jinsha-jp/Flight-Delay-and-Cancellation-Analysis/README.md

 # Project description

-Explore how various airlines are having departure and arrival delyas and cancellation of flights across different airports and time.
+Explore how various airlines are having departure and arrival delays and cancellation of flights across different airports and time.

 # Data